 More than just a resume booster: Service on the Board is a challenging and satisfying way for students to enhance their academic experiences.
 Board members gain valuable critical thinking, communication, and time management skills that will make them more competitive when applying for a job or graduate school.
 Board members who have served for more than one year are eligible to seek positions of increased responsibility and leadership.

-Click here to view a PDF version of this year's application.
+Click here to view a PDF version of last year's application.
 The application requests contact information and a brief response to four essays.
 The PDF version of the application is made available for preparation purposes only.
 Applicants are required to complete the online version to be considered for membership.

 To be considered for membership, applicants must: